pekrau/jsondocdb/README.md

 ### `db.get_indexes()`

-Return the list names for the current indexes.
+Return the list of names for the current indexes.

 ### `db.get_index(indexname)`